Introduction

 How can you be Successful?

-The bottom line is that you can be a successful medical school applicant from any four year undergraduate college in the United States.
+The bottom line is that you can be a successful medical school applicant from any undergraduate college in the United States.
 The academic, scholarly and extracurricular experiences you need to be competitive does not vary based on your undergraduate college so, rest assured, you can be a smashing success anywhere!

 For further inspiration, read these articles: